thoughtram/blog/_posts/2015-04-9-developing-a-tabs-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 The method just simply pushes the given object into our collection and we're good.
 Next we update the template so that the list is generated dynamically based on our collection.
 In Angular 1 we have a `ngRepeat` directive that lets us iterate over a collection to repeat DOM.
-Angular 2 has an `ngFor` directive that pretty much solves the exact same problem.
+Since Angular 2.x there a a `ngFor` directive that pretty much solves the exact same problem.
 We use the directive to iterate over our tabs collection to generate a dynamic list of tab titles in the component's template.

 {% highlight js %}
 {% raw %}